hathora/builder/docs/builder/hathora-yml.md

 ## tick

 The optional `tick` configures whether or not the backend will run an `onTick` function at a configurable interval.
-See the [Server](server.md) section below for more details.
+See the [Server](builder/server.md) section for more details.